gjtorikian/html-proofer/README.md

 * Whether the images and URLs in the OpenGraph metadata are valid.

-### HTML

-* Whether your HTML markup is valid.
-This is done via [Nokogiri](https://nokogiri.org/) to validate well-formed HTML5 markup.

 ## Usage

 You can configure HTMLProofer to run on: